How computer glasses can ease digital eye strain

 What can I do about it?

-During a computer vision exam, your eye doctor will perform tests to detect any vision problems that might contribute to CVS.
+During a computer vision exam, your eye doctor will perform tests to detect any vision problems that might contribute to Computer Vision Syndrome.
 Depending on the outcome of the exam, your doctor may prescribe computer eyeglasses to help you work more comfortably at your computer.

 In addition to increasing comfort during computer use, recent studies have shown that computer eyeglasses can increase computer worker productivity, with cost savings to employers who provide the eyewear.